Whitefield64/Discord-bot/README.md

 - Go back to the previous page
 - Click on 'Bot' on the right panel
 - Your token is probably hidden, reset it to see it.
+In that page enable all the 'Privileged Gateway Intents' before you start the bot.
 ## Deployment